shahargetzo/tasker/README.md

 * scalling (probably requires some more docker-related work)
 * logs are not properly shared to runnig host
 * indexes in db- index jobs by client_name/rid (depends on product requirements), job_events by rid and process_config by process name
-* services dockerfiles are identical and differ from each other by env var.
-Need to be united to a single dockerfile that gets arg from docker-compose.

 additional thoughts:
 * the design is simplified and meant to provide a solution to more complex tasks (sum 2 numbers does not really requires queues and multiservices :))